DCC for Kings Forensics

 It was also noted that 6 samples contained sodium concentrations which significantly exceeded the levels produced by the human body.
 This was significant as whistleblowers claimed during interview that salt was added to some urine samples in order to make the specific gravity of the “clean” urine match the “dirty” urine which it was replacing.

 Today the DCC at King's is one of the world's foremost WADA accredited laboratories, with vast experience in successfully delivering analysis for Major Games.
 The Centre is currently contracted to undertake the drug testing of athletes under the UK Anti-Doping Testing Programme.
-In addition, the DCC has played an active part in teaching within King’s, with staff being integral to the establishment of MSc courses in Analytical Toxicology and Analytical Science for Industry.
-These courses have been a great success and staff continue to contribute significantly to these courses in addition to other programmes such as the MSc in Forensic Science.
+In addition, the DCC has played an active part in teaching within King’s, with staff being integral to the establishment of MSc courses in Analytical Toxicology and Forensic Science.
+Our programmes continue to be highly successful with links to industry through research projects and collaborations.